boonebgorges/invite-anyone/readme.txt

 == Changelog ==

+= 1.3.5 =
+* Fix bug that caused inviters' names to appear incorrectly when accepting email invitation

 = 1.3.4 =
 * BuddyPress 2.1 compatibility
 * Fix bug that broke accept-invitation and opt-out pages on BuddyPress 2.1